U.S. Army Corps of Engineers civil works controversies: Authorization in the Flood Control Act of 1965

-The Flood Control Act of 1965 (FCA 1965), enacted after Hurricane Betsy flooded large sections of New Orleans, mandated the US Army Corps of Engineers as the Federal agency responsible for levee design and construction.
-Among other projects and studies, FCA 1965 authorized the Lake Pontchartrain and Vicinity, Louisiana, Hurricane Protection Project.
-The project was to construct a series of control structures, concrete floodwalls, dikes, and levees to provide hurricane protection to areas around Lake Pontchartrain.
+The Flood Control Act of 1965 (FCA 1965) was enacted after Hurricane Betsy flooded large sections of New Orleans and mandated the US Army Corps of Engineers as the federal agency responsible for levee design and construction.
+Among other projects and studies, the FCA 1965 authorized the Lake Pontchartrain and Vicinity, Louisiana, Hurricane Protection Project.
+The project was to construct a series of control structures, concrete flood walls, dikes, and levees to provide hurricane protection to areas around Lake Pontchartrain.
 Although federally authorized, it was a joint federal, state, and local effort.
 The state and local effort was handled by the Orleans Levee Board, which provided operational control and maintenance of the levees after the corps turned over completed structures to it.